Web

 Was Julian Assange compromised?

 According to the International Business Times, Julian Assange is alive and well in London and has been giving interviews.
-IBT cited SoundCloud interview claiming it took place last Friday on the day Fidel Castro died, but this isn’t stopping skeptics from saying the interview was recorded earlier and that it was manipulated.
+IBT cited a SoundCloud interview claiming it took place last Friday on the day Fidel Castro died, but this isn’t stopping skeptics from saying the interview was recorded earlier and that it was manipulated.

 Even the WikiLeaks Twitter account said on November 24, “Please stop asking us for ‘proof of life’.
 We do not control Assange’s physical environment or internet connection.”

-What is troubling about this tweet is that the same WikiLeaks account tweeted survey a month earlier asking how to best show proof that Assange was OK.
+What is troubling about this tweet is that the same WikiLeaks account tweeted a survey a month earlier asking how to best show proof that Assange was OK.
 “Thousands keep demanding Assange proof of life.
 Not unreasonable.
 He’s in a tough spot and is WikiLeaks best known validator.
 Preference?”

 So, why ask how to show proof, then not deliver when over 100K people vote, only to later tweet “stop asking?”